Angle Icon

 The concern: "Will this be yet another system I need to learn and manage?
 Will it work with my current EHR?"

-AI technology should fit into your workflow, not the other way around.
+AI healthcare technology should fit into your workflow, not the other way around.
 That's why most (if not all) AI applications will integrate with EHR platforms, or offer their own work arounds.

 Looking ahead: The future of AI in healthcare